-Key events for the U.S. during Thursday's coverage of the 2018 Pyeongchang Olympics include snowboarding and figure skating events, which feature some of Team USA's top athletes.
+Key events for the U.S. during Thursday's coverage of the 2018 Pyeongchang Olympics include snowboarding and figure skating, both of which feature some of Team USA's top athletes.

 One figure skater to keep a close eye on is Nathan Chen.
 There was a ton of hype around him heading into the Olympics, and it only makes sense after his record-setting year.
 Just over a month ago, he created a piece of history becoming the first male figure skater to land five quadruple jumps in one performance.